without Internet Explorer,

 in 1280 x 960 resolution

 Well it's Christmas Eve right now and for the past few years now I've been randomly putting on this EP just for the season greetings.
 What's not to love?
-It's Christmas flavored death metal with Jonathan Huber when he was just experiencing his hayday in extreme metal and with three covered Christmas songs, he and the rest of I Declare War show their humor and holiday spirit just in time for the winter season.
+It's Christmas flavored deathcore with Jonathan Huber when he was just experiencing his hayday in extreme metal and with three covered Christmas songs, he and the rest of I Declare War show their humor and holiday spirit just in time for the winter season.

 The EP opens up with a track that is just a sample from the South Park episode "Mr. Hankey's Christmas Classics" before the first track "Carol of the Bells" comes in.
-This song is just some riffs in the melody before brutal slams and guttural vocals take the spotlight.
+This song is just some riffs in the melody before breakdowns and guttural vocals take the spotlight.
 The following track "Rudolph the Red Nosed Reindeer" is of the same formula, only with a bit more variation and at 2 minute length (which is in opposition to the previous song which was only at a minute length).
 The blast beats and dual breakdowns within this song make it the most worthwhile.
 Huber's growls (and one scream) shine the most here and not to mention the song initially opens up with all members of the band singing at once; definitely my favorite track off this very short release.
 Speaking of which, that very notation in that previous sentence (alas) seems to be the biggest problem on here: The EP is too short, the fun is short lasting with songs that range from just one to two minutes long and only two tracks on the whole EP use the entire band.

 Huber is alone doing vocals to the final track "Jingle Bell Rock" while an instrumental sample of the song not even performed by the band is played behind him.
 While this may be funny as fuck to hear such extreme vocals placed amongst calm music, it hinders the idea or how much imagination the band could have had if they all had a part in this song since the two tracks before these were already of the same formula repeated twice, just in slightly different variation.